-The total expenses paid to or on behalf of the members of the Corporation during the year was Nil (2022: Nil).
-This represents travel and subsistence expenses and other out of pocket expenses incurred in attending Corporation meetings and College events in their official capacity.
+The total expenses paid to or on behalf of the members of the Corporation during the year was Nil (2023: Nil).

-No member of the Corporation has received any remuneration or waived payments from the College or its subsidiaries during the year (2022: None).
+No member of the Corporation has received any remuneration or waived payments from the College or its subsidiaries during the year (2023: None).